You’ve decided that you want to get into mountain biking and now looking to get a bike yourself.

 One of the first things you’ll notice with the Trail 8 is its sleek and simple appearance.
 The graphite color makes this a formidable-looking bike.

-A lightweight aluminum frame keeps the overall weight of the frame down while a slack head tube angle, 68 degrees, makes for responsive riding.
+A lightweight aluminum frame keeps the overall weight of the frame down while a slack head tube angle, 68º, makes for responsive riding.
 The drivetrain is Shimano Tourney and includes a 7-speed rear cassette with a broad 11-34T range, which makes climbing steep terrain very doable.

 A Prowheel alloy crankset features a triple chainring with a 42/32/22T setup.
 The Cannondale Trail 8 comes with 29″ wheels, with the exception of its small frame, which has a 27.5” wheelset.
-Brakes are Tektro mechanical disc brakes.
+The brakes are Tektro mechanical disc brakes.

 2. Trek Marlin 4